meldissa/p1-posture-flex/README.md

 ![](docs/images/contact-us.png)

 From the navigation at the top of the website the user has the option to select the 'Contact Us' link which will direct them to the relevant section.
 The user can also select the option to contact the company from the third carousel slider, or alternatively the user can simply scroll down the website and the section is the very last and titled appropriately as 'Get In Touch With Us'.
-The title is also followd by a paragrapgh to inform the user that this section allows them to get in contact with the company either with a question or feedback.
-The form itself the user has four sections to fill out for 'Name', 'Email' dropdown to select whether they want to ask a question or leave feedback and a 'Messages' section where the user is able to type out the details.
+The title is also followed by a paragraph to inform the user that this section allows them to get in contact with the company either with a question or feedback.
+The form itself the user has four sections to fill out for 'Name', 'Email' dropdown to select whether they want to ask a question or leave feedback and a 'Messages' section where the user can type out the details.
 At the bottom of the form is the submit button which allows the user to submit the details entered.
 The form has validation class applied, so the user is notified if any missing or incorrect information is detected.
-Once the user submits the form, this will open up a new tab to indicate that the form has been successfully submitted, in addition this adds to the overall UX as the user is not taken away from the main website and can easily return by switching between the tabs.
+Once the user submits the form, this will open a new tab to indicate that the form has been successfully submitted, in addition this adds to the overall UX as the user is not taken away from the main website and can easily return by switching between the tabs.

 ### Validation Testing <a name="validation-testing"></a>

-To test the HTML code I used the __W3C Markup Validation Service__:
+To test the HTML code, I used the __W3C Markup Validation Service__:

 ![](docs/images/html-testing.png)

-No error were detected in the code.
+No errors were detected in the code.

-To test the CSS code I used the __W3C CSS Validation Service__:
+To test the CSS code, I used the __W3C CSS Validation Service__:

 ![](docs/images/css-testing.png)